Suamppa/text-dungeon-crawler/README.md

 - Proper front end?

 ### Compiling
-For compiling I recommend using C++20 or newer, but some versions may still compile with older standards.
+For compiling I recommend using GCC with C++20 or newer, but some versions may still compile with older standards.
 I use GCC and (occasionally) Clang when testing.